pypa/cibuildwheel/docs/options.md

 test-command = "pytest {project}/tests"
 ```

-The complete set of defaults for the current version of cibuildwheel are shown below:
+The complete set of defaults for the current version of cibuildwheel is shown below:

 ```toml
 {% include "../cibuildwheel/resources/defaults.toml" %}